jhu-bids/TermHub/docs/developer.md

 ### Refresh: Vocabulary tables
 OMOP vocabulary tables are updated typically every 6 months.
-There is a [GitHub action](https://github.com/shadow-bids/TermHub/actions/workflows/refresh_voc.yml) that checks nightly for any changes and updates if so.
-It runs on the `shadow-bids` repo (more info about that is in the "deployment" section).
+There is a [GitHub action](https://github.com/jhu-bids/TermHub/actions/workflows/refresh_voc.yml) that checks nightly for any changes and updates if so.

-**However**, as of November 2024, this action no longer works, as it takes longer than the maximum allowable time for GitHub actions, which is 6 hours.
-So it must be run manually.
+**Warning**: As of November 2024, the GitHub action for this no longer works 100% of the time.
+Inexplicably, even with the same inputs, sometimes it only takes ~4.5 hours, and sometimes it takes >6 hours, which is greater than the maximum allowable time for GitHub actions.
+If it fails, then we can do the following: (i) perhaps just try running the action again; maybe it will take <6 hours the second time, or (ii) just run the refresh locally.

 This refresh updates the `concept`, `concept_ancestor`, `concept_relationship`, `relationship` tables, as well as their derived tables and views.